First Holy Communion

 Thank you for taking time to find out about the sacraments for your child(ren).

-Children from School Year 3 and 4, who have been baptised*, are invited to join the Parish First Holy Communion programme.
-The principal and best preparation for First Holy Communion is our weekly participation in the Sunday Mass.
-Since Pentecost, 5th June 2022, the Obligation to attend Sunday Mass in-person has been restored.
+Children, usually from School Year 3, who have been baptised*, are invited to join the Parish First Holy Communion programme.
+The principal and best preparation for First Holy Communion is our weekly participation in the Sunday Mass and thus they will fulfil their obligation to attend Mass on Sundays.

 To receive Holy Communion is to receive Our Lord and Our God, body, blood, soul and divinity.
 Therefore, without attendance at Holy Mass, the reception of Holy Communion will not make much sense and it remains Catholic teaching that we should not receive Holy Communion if we are not regularly attending Mass, and to go to Confession if we deliberately miss Holy Mass without reasonable excuse.